-- Some of the reasons for that led to Being There, a guide to supporting a friend or colleague who has been affected by someone’s suicide, which I co-wrote with Dr Alexandra Pitman from UCL.
+- Some of the reasons for that led to me co-writing a guide to supporting a friend or colleague who has been affected by someone’s suicide, with Dr Alexandra Pitman from UCL.

 - My first concerted attempt at writing a novel was The Blue and the Gold, about a Lib Dem-Tory marriage during the early years of the Coalition government.
 It developed over five years until, for several reasons, I sadly decided to stop writing it in 2015.
 If you like politics, current affairs, theatre, Radio 4, Durham and Twitter, you might have liked it.
 If you hate all those things, you might have liked it too.
 A screenplay version of the novel also made it to the advanced stages of the BBC’s Script Room.